Meet the Team

 Becky Harris - Community Organiser

-I've had the pleasure of working alongside Sue and organising the community events since I moved in and am excited to now be an official part of the team as the new community organiser.
+With a background in events management I quickly got involved in volunteering alongside Sue and organising the community events and love the opportunity of being an official part of the team as the community organiser.

 I moved to New Lubbesthorpe in 2018 with my young family.
 We felt a deep sense of love and warmth in the community and loved it.